Address code issues in JetBrains and Visual Studio Code - Amazon Q Developer

 The following image shows the magnifying glass icon for a code issue in Visual Studio Code.

-The magnifying glass icon for a code issue in Visual Studio Code, used to open the Code Issue Details panel.
+The magnifying glass icon for a code issue in Visual Studio Code, used to explain a code issue.

-3. In the chat panel, Amazon Q provides details about the issue and suggest a remediation with code that you can insert into your file.
+3. In the chat panel, Amazon Q provides details about the issue and suggests how to fix it, with code that you can insert into your file.

 Ignore a code issue